Skip to main content

 Time tracking software allows project team members to track time to reflect the time spent on the tasks they are executing.
 It is a technological solution to the timesheets that were popular in the past.

-Time tracking software also incorporates reporting features, so you can see what your team has been up to and if they have free time to take on more work.
-Therefore, making it a great complement to resource management.
+Time tracking software also incorporates reporting features, so you can see what your team has been up to and if they have free time to take on more work, which makes it a great complement to resource management software.

 Why is time tracking software important?

-Time tracking software and expense tracking software is no one’s idea of a party, but it’s a necessary evil in the digital agency world, for professional services and consulting.
-Especially when you’re charging time and materials or billing by the hour and you need to track budget burn.
-Likewise, invoicing is not fun, but it’s necessary and requires accurate timesheet detail to function.
+Time tracking and expense tracking software aren’t anyone’s idea of fun, but they’re necessary in the digital agency world, especially for professional services and consulting.
+When you’re billing by the hour or charging time and materials, you have to track budget burn.
+Invoicing isn’t fun either, but it relies on accurate timesheet detail to work.

-Fundamentally, there’s budget and financial tracking information that’s needed to keep a business alive; we need to know the project budget essentials:
+At the core, businesses need budget and financial tracking to survive; we have to know the project budget essentials:

 • Are we above or below the project budget?